Next Meeting: Wednesday, May 17, 2017 1:00 to 3:30 PM

 There are many diverse community-based and citywide agencies and programs that serve the residents of North Central Regina.
 These agencies provide an array of programs and services that aim to improve the quality of individual, family, and community life of neighbourhood residents.
 These organizations share common interests such as the effectiveness of their program efforts and the long-term development of the North Central community.

 For several years North Central serving agencies have recognized the inherent value of sharing information, supporting one another, both personally and professionally, and are in cooperation on projects and events.
 The “Together Now” interagency network grew out of the need to work together.
-The network is a continuous and organized effort to create synergies amongst many diverse players in human services.
+The network is a continuous and organized effort to create synergies among many diverse players in human services.
 The network exists to maximize community benefits and strengthen community.
 Network participants believe good things happen when people think, talk, organize, and act together to share ideas and efforts.

 The Together Now Interagency Network aims to gather and connect many community-based agencies and government organizations.
 Network gatherings and committees also welcome the participation of concerned citizens.
 The Network is built upon the principles of inclusive community development, voluntary participation in networking, sharing of leadership responsibilities (when required), and encouraging cooperative and collaborative social action.